dbesserman/chronal_calibration/README.md

 ChronalCalibration is a proposition of solution to [Chronal Calibration](https://adventofcode.com/2018/day/1) problem.

 My take is optimistic in the sense that I expect both the initial frequency and each data variation to be valid integers.
-Also, for step 2 I assume that the path to the file containing the data variations is correct.
+Also as the promblem state the computer may
-The code can be expanded to manage more complex cases.
+> need to repeat its list of frequency changes many times before a duplicate frequency is found The code can be expanded to manage more complex cases.
+I will assume that at some point I will reach a repeated frequency (Otherwise the we would run into an infinit loop)

 ## Setup